 Complete College America (CCA) and Riipen are thrilled to announce a groundbreaking initiative that aims to revolutionize higher education by integrating artificial intelligence (AI) education and work-based learning into curricula.

-5 visionary open-access institutions will to join this transformative consortium and collaborate to equip students with cutting-edge AI skills and real-world experience, preparing them for the rapidly evolving workforce of tomorrow.
+5 visionary open-access institutions will join this transformative consortium and collaborate to equip students with cutting-edge AI skills and real-world experience, preparing them for the rapidly evolving workforce of tomorrow.

 Program Objectives